 8. Stripping Your Skin of Oils

 Some people have skin issues like acne or oiliness that will prompt them to use toners and other products with ingredients designed to kill bacteria and reduce oil production.
-Make sure you consult your dermatologist about how often it is safe to use these products, because stripping your skin of its natural oil may lead problems with dryness and pH imbalance.
+Make sure you consult your dermatologist about how often it is safe to use these products because stripping your skin of its natural oil may lead to problems with dryness and pH imbalance.